top of page

 4. Support and regulate to optimise quality.

-6. Ensure all specification and description of products is accurate.
+7. Ensure all specification and description of products is easily available and accurate.

 Current unresolved issues.

-There are fundamental issues in our manufacturing industries, many of which spill over into our construction industries:
+There are huge opportunities to improve all aspects of our manufactured products and bring widespread benefits to all of society as a result, however there are fundamental issues in our manufacturing industries which prevent this, many of which spill over into our construction industries:

 2. Reduction in the quality of design, because companies struggle to find the design and testing resources they need for every product they make.

-3. Massive increase in overall world production costs, as many companies are making the same product to a different specification.
+3. Massive increase in overall world production costs, as many companies are making a similar product to a different specification.

 4. Increased speed and costs of obsolescence.